Custom installation of Azure AD Connect

 |Azure AD app and attribute filtering||By enabling Azure AD app and attribute filtering, the set of synchronized attributes can be tailored.
 This option adds two more configuration pages to the wizard.
 For more information, see Azure AD app and attribute filtering.|

-If you selected Pass-through Authentication this option is enabled by default to ensure support for legacy clients and as a backup option.
-For additional information, see Password synchronization.
+If you selected Pass-through Authentication this option can also be enabled to ensure support for legacy clients and as a backup option.
+For additional information, see Password hash synchronization.

 |Password writeback||By enabling password writeback, password changes that originate in Azure AD is written back to your on-premises directory.
 For more information, see Getting started with password management.|